-Although it is intended for 4th-level adventurers, The Slithering Overlord can be run for parties of levels as low as 3rd and as high as 6th.
+Although meant for 4th-level adventurers, The Slithering Overlord can be run for parties of levels as low as 3rd and as high as 6th.
 Here is some advice for alterations to suit such groups:

-- Weaker parties (lower than 3rd level, or fewer than four characters): Decrease the number of 1-2 HD opponents by one every time they are encountered (i.e., 3 sonic bats instead of 4, or 4 drow warriors instead of 5).
-Reduce the HD of the more powerful monsters by 2 or so. - Stronger parties (7th level and higher, or more than six characters): Add HD to weak monsters to beef them up.
-Pserkipis, Felak-Ruhad and Sirthim should all be advanced 2 levels or a number of HD with a commensurate XP increase.
+Weaker Parties (lower than 3rd level, or fewer than four characters): Decrease the number of CR 1 opponents by one every time they are encountered (i.e., 3 sonic bats instead of 4 or 4 drow warriors instead of 5).
+Reduce the hp of singular powerful monsters (such as the neuronea or Pserkipis) by a third.
+Decrease all class levels by 1 or 2.
+Make the advanced grick in area 3-12 a normal one.

+Stronger Parties (7th level and higher, or more than six characters): Add class levels or HD to low-CR monsters to beef them up.
+Pserkipis, Felak-Ruhad and Sirthim should all be advanced 2 levels or an appropriate number of HD with a commensurate XP increase.
 In areas with powerful solitary monsters, add a second one, space permitting.
 Adjust treasure accordingly.